mapbox/batfish/README.md

 #### Markdown page wrapper components

 You need a wrapper component for each of your Markdown pages.
-You can specify a single site-wide default wrapper, and also wrappers for specific Markdown pages.
+You can specify a site-wide default wrapper, and also wrappers for specific Markdown pages.
 The wrapper component should be a React component (the default export of its module) which accepts the page's props and renders the Markdown content as `{this.props.children}`.
 Because it will receive the page's front matter as `this.props.frontMatter`, you can use front matter to fill out different parts of the wrapper (just like a Jekyll layout).